 After the ship passes through, we spend a little time in the museum.
 There’s even a great short film about the history of the canal.

 The next stop on our tour is a drive along the scenic causeway connecting the islands of Naos, Perico and Flamenco.
 The islands are lined with shops and restaurants and have scenic views of the Panama City skyline.

 Casco Viejo – the “Second City”

 Our final stop on our tour is the Old Town of Casco Viejo.

 Three years after the first city was destroyed, the “second city” was established in the area of Casco Viejo.
 The area is considered the colonial part of the city, while the skyscrapers of modern Panama City tower nearby.

 Today, the UNESCO World Heritage Site of Casco Viejo is undergoing a complete revitalization which aims to transform this dilapidated historic center into a new and improved cultural epicenter.

-Our full day of touring complete, we thanked Eduardo and headed back to the hotel.
-It was a terrific day exploring Panama City and I’m thankful we made time to do it in our busy travel schedule.
+With our full day of touring complete, we thank Eduardo and head back to the hotel.
+It’s been a terrific day exploring Panama City and I’m thankful we made time to do it in our busy travel schedule.